-- Writing style: While there is no need to participate in class discussions as if you were writing a research paper, you should remember to write using correct grammar, spelling, and punctuation.
-Informality (including an occasional emoticon) is fine for non-academic topics. - Tone and civility: Let us maintain a supportive learning community where everyone feels safe and where people can disagree amicably. - Citing your sources: When we have academic discussions, please cite your sources to back up what you say.
+- Writing style: While there is no need to participate in class discussions as if you were writing a research paper, you should remember to write using correct grammar, spelling, and punctuation. - Tone and civility: Let us maintain a supportive learning community where everyone feels safe and where people can disagree amicably.

+- Citing your sources: When we have academic discussions, please cite your sources to back up what you say.
 (For the textbook or other course materials, list at least the title and page numbers.
 For online sources, include a link.) - Backing up your work: Consider composing your academic posts in a text editor or word processor, where you can save your work, and then copying into the Carmen discussion.